mysociety/alaveteli/README.md

 If you're building locally, and you change the theme, rebuild it with:

-    sass --update --style=compressed theme/sass/global.scss:assets/css/global.css

-There's also an Alaveteli-specific stylesheet, so do:

     sass --update --style=compressed assets/sass/alaveteli-org.scss:assets/css/alaveteli-org.css

 You can use `--watch` instead of `--update` to continually monitor for changes.